If you see one of the following errors while using OmniFocus, it means that the copy of your OmniFocus database on the Omni Sync Server is unreadable.

 If OmniFocus for Mac has your most current data

-- Quit OmniFocus on all devices except the one with the most current data.
+1. Quit OmniFocus on all devices except the Mac with the most current data.

-- From the menu, choose File > Replace Server Database
+2. In OmniFocus, choose File > Replace Server Database in the menu bar.

-- The system may show an error that the server database cannot be backed up.
-Please choose the option to replace the server database without backing it up.
+4. The system may show an error that the server database cannot be backed up.
+If so, please choose the option to replace the server database without backing it up.

-If OmniFocus for iOS (iPad or iPhone) has your most current data
+If OmniFocus for iPhone or iPad has your most current data

-- Open OmniFocus Settings > tap Sync > tap Replace Sync Database.
+3. Open OmniFocus, and go to Settings > Sync > Replace Sync Database.

 Reset or Delete the Server Database